LluisArmen/NewsApp/README.md

 **LoadNewsView**
 I have decided to create a first view that works as a landing page.
 The user sees a welcome message and a description of the app.
-The reason why I did this is because in the future, the user should be able to choose the search options before actually tapping the Search Button.
+The reason why I did this is because in the future the user should be able to choose the search options before actually tapping the Search Button.

 When the Search Button is tapped, the news are read from the api usign the default options (language = french)